eevee/eev.ee/content/2015-05-31-text-editor-rundown.markdown

 title: Text editor rundown
 date: 2015-05-31 19:27
-category: essay
+category: blog
-tags: linux, tools, tech, patreon
+tags: linux, tools, patreon, tech

 As part of my experiment to [monetize my personal brand](https://www.patreon.com/eevee), or however we're describing this now, I have a milestone that lets a patron impose a blog topic of their choosing on me.
 What could _possibly_ go wrong?